 In early 2016, the department released the Respectful Relationships Education Program.
 This primary prevention education program focused on equipping students with the skills to develop respectful and ethical relationships free of violence.

 The Queensland Department of Education has now released the new Respect program, which significantly expands on the existing Respectful Relationships Education Program.

-The Respectful relationships education program (RREP) was developed by the Department of Education as part of the broad multi-departmental Queensland Government approach to ending domestic and family violence.
+The Respect program has been developed by the department as part of the broad multi-departmental Queensland Government approach to ending domestic and family violence.

-The RREP is a Prep to Year 12 primary prevention program focused on influencing behaviour change to prevent undesirable social consequences such as domestic and family violence.
-This is done through challenging attitudes about violence and gender construction known to lead to violence while also supporting students to develop pro-social behaviours that lead to equitable and respectful relationships.
+The Respect program is a Prep to Year 12 primary prevention program focused on influencing behaviour change to prevent undesirable social consequences such as domestic and family violence.
+This is done through challenging attitudes about violence and gender construction that are known to lead to violence, while also supporting students to develop pro-social behaviours that lead to equitable and respectful relationships.
 A strengths-based approach underpins the development of respectful relationships knowledge and skills.